jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-balad-on-shaping-his-new-ep.md

   release.
 featuredImage: /img/balad.jpg
 ---
-_Ever wondered how to go about producing a track and getting it signed to a label?
+_Ever wondered how to go about producing tracks and getting them signed to a label?
 Up and coming Sydney-based producer and [Bootz n Catz](https://magazine.ravereviewz.net/interview/zankee-gulati-bootz-n-catz) resident Mazen Al-Khozaie AKA Balad talks us through the process of how he created and signed his recent EP, ‘[All That Was](https://soundcloud.com/baladmusic/sets/all-that-was-ep)’._
 <br><br>

 So I launched my Balad alias at the end of 2016 and have been fortunate enough to release tracks on labels like Parquet Recordings, Lost Diaries, Aftertech & Kitchen Recordings.